 - In the book, Thomas discovers a message written all over the city that says that he is the real leader, but this isn’t seen in the film.

 - In the book, Thomas and Brenda are captured by another group of Cranks who take them to a club and drug them.
-This scene happens in the film too, but when Brenda tries to kiss Thomas in the book, he refuses because of his feelings for Teresa.
-He doesn’t refuse in the film, but he does tell Brenda that “You’re not her”, which she doesn’t appreciate, but they are not supposed to kiss until the third book.
+This scene happens later in the film, but when Brenda tries to kiss Thomas in the book, he refuses because of his feelings for Teresa.
+He doesn’t refuse in the film, but he does tell Brenda that “You’re not her”, which she doesn’t appreciate.
+Still, they are not supposed to kiss until the third book.

 - In the club, Thomas is shot as he tries to escape which leads to an infection.
 Thomas is then captured by WCKD and taken on an aircraft until he is healed.
 Here, he hears a conversation saying that this wasn’t part of the plan.
 He is then sent back to the rest of the Gladers.
 In the film, Jorge rescues Thomas and Brenda, and then interrogates Marcus about TRA.

-- Just like the beginning of the film, the ending is completely different.
-The rest of the film focuses on TRA, who we do not meet in the book.
-Here, Mary, a former WCKD scientist, reveals that Thomas was their informant, sharing all of the information on WCKD’s acts, and explains how the cure works, having to cure Brenda.
+- The rest of the film focuses on TRA, who we do not meet in the book.
+Here, Mary, a former WCKD scientist, explains how the cure works.
 Teresa then betrays the group by telling WCKD their location.

 - The book ends with Thomas, now separated from his friends, in a white room.
 Teresa telepathically communicates with him, reminding him that “WCKD is good”, but Thomas decides to cut off all communication with her for good.
 The film, however, ends with Minho being captured by WCKD during their ambush of TRA’s camp.
 In the morning, with only Thomas, Newt, and Frypan surviving from Group A, and Harriet being the lone survivor of group B, Thomas convinces the group that their next step, set to follow in The Death Cure, is to infiltrate WCKD, rescue Minho, and terminate Ava.